ShreejalRai/Change-in-renewable-energy/README.md

 Then, I looked for resources where I could get said data.
 This was harder than expected as I everything I came across was locked behind a paywall unitl I asked a friend who told me about a website called ["Our world in data"] (https://ourworldindata.org/), I would find all necessary data in the format of an excel file for not just Scandanavian countries but the whole world. <br><br>

-This started the ETL "(Extract, Transform and Load)" process
+This started the ETL (Extract, Transform and Load) process